Swallowing Disorders Treatment in Wichita, KS

 Request an Appointment for Dysphagia Treatment

-For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact KU Wichita Gastroenterology today to schedule an appointment with one of our experienced specialists.
+For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact KU Wichita Gastroenterology today to schedule an appointment at our gastroenterology office in Wichita, KS.
 You may request a consultation by calling (316) 293-3455.